Solo show of new work and curatorial project by 2014 Vanguard Prize winner Alexander Devereux.

 Alexander Devereux, winner of the 2014 Vanguard Prize, presented two concurrent exhibitions at Camberwell Space Projects: 'Deceiving Grandeur', a solo exhibition of new work alongside a curated group project, 'Walking Through Fiction'.

 ‘Deceiving Grandeur’ marked the completion of Devereux’s year-long residency at Vanguard Court Studios.
-Devereux graduated from Camberwell College of Arts in 2014 with a BA in Sculpture and currently lives and works in London.
+Devereux graduated from BA Sculpture at Camberwell College of Arts in 2014.
+He currently lives and works in London.

 Walking Through Fiction

 A group exhibition of small works by artists who usually work on a large scale, including work by sculptors, installation artists, video artists, performers and all those who play with the role of imagination, theatricality and narrative.

 For this exhibition each artist was invited to make an A2 poster in response to the title and that also reflected in their own work.
 In the exhibition these posters were displayed alongside work by each artist.